Friday, January 20, 2017

 When Raymond declares his desire to marry Jocelyn, Senator Harding is seen in front of a huge symbol of a bald eagle, with wings unfurled.

 These wings seem to sprout, literally, from his shoulders.
 Similar eagle imagery is seen in association with him, later.
 When Raymond is a programmed assassin, he crosses the threshold into Harding's kitchen to murder the senator.
 Over the threshold, the symbol of an American Eagle is visible.
+If Iselin is a corruption of the Republic party, Harding is the party's (and nation's paragon).

 The wings in the former example make Harding appear angelic (and thus on the true side of right), but also link him to the beloved national symbol of all Americans: “The eagle, full of the boundless spirit of freedom, living above the valleys, strong and powerful in his might, has become the national emblem of a country that offers freedom in word and thought and an opportunity for a full and free expansion into the boundless space of the future.”